-The brand that represents the programming language has an emblem that reflects the name’s connection with the Indonesian island, where huge plantations of arabica grow.
+The brand that represents the programming language features an emblem that reflects the name’s connection to the Indonesian island where large plantations of Arabica grow.
 That’s why the Java logo contains unexpected elements, but this structure makes it unique and recognizable.

 Java: Brand overview